chrisparnin/pm/README.md

 #### To install from packed extension.

-* Right click [packed chrome extension](https://github.com/chrisparnin/pm/blob/master/release/pm.crx?raw=true) and Save as.
+* Right click [packed chrome extension](https://github.com/chrisparnin/pm/blob/master/release/pm.crx?raw=true) and Save link as.
+* In chrome, type in url: `chrome://extensions/` or click Tools > Extensions
-* Double click saved file and install.
+* Locate file on disk and drag file onto extensions page.
+* Confirm install

 #### To install from source: